 Consider the situation if you were to own property in another state besides Texas.
 Again, let's suppose that you own some swampland out near New Orleans, where you grew up.
 That land has been in your family since you were a little kid and is extremely important to you not only for financial reasons but for sentimental reasons.
 You would like to make sure that that land stays in your family in the way you desire.
 Simply following the intestacy laws in Texas or Louisiana, for that matter, would not suit you all that well.
 What happens if you move to Texas without updating your will?

 It is possible or even likely that your estate would have to be probated in multiple states, for starters.
 This means you may be looking at the time, cost, and confusion of probating your state in Texas as well as Louisiana.
 This problem becomes compounded if both you and your spouse died at the same time.
 Therefore, two estates may have to be probated in Texas, and two may have to be probated in Louisiana.
 No matter how you draw it up, this is a conundrum and can lead to confusion and, at the very least, delays and increased costs for your family to have to bear.
-Meanwhile, those costs are borne out of your state, so while your family doesn't have to pay for every court costs and fee associated with the probate process, your state becomes less and less valuable as time goes on.
+Meanwhile, those costs are borne out of your state, so while your family doesn't have to pay for every court cost and fee associated with the probate process, your state becomes less and less valuable as time goes on.

 Again, wills are crucial to our society in that they provide us with a way to more or less guarantee that our wishes will be followed at death even after we are gone.
 Rather than leaving it up to the state of Texas to determine how property is divided at the time of our death, we see to it that our families understand what our wishes are through the drafting and execution of a will.
-Despite the difficulties associated with drafting a will and executing on wheels, I think doing so is much preferable to leaving it up to Texas or any other state for that matter.
+Despite the difficulties associated with drafting a will and executing it on wheels, I think doing so is much preferable to leaving it up to Texas or any other state for that matter.

 If you pass away without a will, you guarantee that probate will have to be attended to